qiudaopika/qiudaopika.github.io/README.md

 # Homepage
-The style of this website is borrowed from: cen-jun.com.
-Last updated: Jan, 2026.
+The style of this website is borrowed from: https://yuexin.netlify.app/.
+Last updated: Mar, 2026.